Famous graphic designers that shaped design history

 Otl Aicher

-It’s hard to imagine the world without stick figure signage in public spaces and traffic, and the heavy use of pictograms that explain everything better.
-But, before Otl Aicher, stick figure signs were nowhere to be found.
+It's hard to imagine the world without stick figure signage in public spaces and traffic, and the heavy use of pictograms that explain everything better.
+But before Otl Aicher, stick figure signs were nowhere to be found.
 This German designer created the first stick figure pictograms for the 1972 Munich Olympics.
 Since then, they were adopted everywhere: from traffic signs to airport signage.

 He is also considered to be one of the forefathers of corporate design, having worked for Lufthansa and Braun, among others.

+He has also created book cover designs, typography, and even furniture.
 Apart from his design work, Aicher is known for strongly opposing the Nazi regime in Germany.

 Saul Bass